F-Gray/QCCSRC/README.md

 ### GridsMPI.h

-The <i>GridMPI</i> class is particularly useful for handling very large datasets on distributed systems.
+The `GridMPI` class is particularly useful for handling very large datasets on distributed systems.
 This is because the 3D grid is automatically partitioned and distributed amongst MPI threads, meaning that bottlenecks due to single node memory limitations are avoided.

 #### 1. Example

-This simple example creates a <i>GridMPI</i> class, reads in a dataset and operates on it before writing to another file.
+This simple example creates a `GridMPI` class, reads in a dataset and operates on it before writing to another file.
 By passing the MPI_Comm parameter, the class transparently performs a grid partitioning and distribution over all MPI threads in the communicator group.

 ```C++